+The course

+Sessions

+The sessions are designed for both large and small student groups and can be tailored to different contexts.
+Difference for Secondary Schools has six sessions:

+3

+Session 1 Introduction

 In complex and divided times, we can build habits that enable us to relate better to others and pursue a just and flourishing world for all.

 Conflict is part of friendships, home, community and school life, and it can be hard to navigate.
 We might fear to say the wrong thing or not know how to handle difference.
 This session introduces you to the three formational habits central to Difference: Be Curious, Be Present and Reimagine.
 These help us respond well to situations and build relationship with people, even when this feels difficult.

 Session 2 Crossing Divides

 Sometimes our own assumptions or prejudices divide us from others - we can challenge these assumptions by being curious about the story we don't know.

 We can find ourselves in echo chambers, drawn to people who agree with us and avoiding those who are different.
 This can create dividing walls between us.

+This session involves:

-- Reflecting on where we see division and broken relationships in the world today - Introducing the three formational habits that help us build good relationships and respond to difficult situations - Building a healthy group culture
+- Reflecting on where we see division and broken relationships in the world today - An introduction to the three formational habits that help us build good relationships and respond to difficult situations - Building a healthy group culture This session includes:

-- Watching a film on the theme of crossing divides - Discovering, and challenging, the assumptions we make about other people - Practising being curious by asking questions and reflecting on our own reactions
+- Watching a film on the theme of crossing divides - Discovering, and challenging, the assumptions we make about other people - Practising being curious by asking questions and reflecting on our own reactions Session 3 Navigating Disagreement It is possible to have good relationships even when we disagree.

-Navigating Disagreement

-It is possible to have good relationships even when we disagree.
 Instead of being afraid of disagreement, we can learn to navigate it with honesty and with empathy.
 Each of us has a voice worth listening to, even if we disagree with each other.
 We all want to be heard, respected and not judged.
 Doing this for people we disagree with helps us to strengthen our relationship with them.

-Pursuing Justice

-Justice is an important part of peacemaking.
+Session 4 Pursuing Justice Justice is an important part of peacemaking.
 We're invited to recognise the existence of injustice, and to join with others to pursue a just and flourishing world.
 Justice is an important part of building a world where everyone can flourish.
 While we might not always cause injustice, we have the power to respond in ways that reinforce or challenge those injustices.

-Practising Forgiveness

-Forgiveness is both complex and transformational.
+Session 5 Practising Forgiveness Forgiveness is both complex and transformational.
 It involves recognising a hurt and seeing if a better relationship is possible in the future.
 Forgiveness is not the easy option, but an important part of everyday relationships.
 It can help us to address the hurt from the past, enabling us to move towards the future we want for the relationship.
+This session includes:

-- Watching a film on the theme of navigating disagreement - Exploring how to disagree well in a culture where this is hard to do - Discovering how to listen well and find our own voice - Practising being present by developing empathy for those we disagree with and building confidence to share our own perspective
+- Watching a film on the theme of navigating disagreement - Exploring how to disagree well in a culture where this is hard to do - Discovering how to listen well and find our own voice - Practising being present by developing empathy for those we disagree with and building confidence to share our own perspective This session includes:

-- Watching a film about the theme of pursing justice - Recognising the existence of injustice - Exploring how to respond to situations of injustice - Practising reimagining by discovering the power of coming together to pursue a just and flourishing world
+- Watching a film about the theme of pursing justice - Recognising the existence of injustice - Exploring how to respond to situations of injustice - Practising reimagining by discovering the power of coming together to pursue a just and flourishing world This session includes: